sbancuz/Appunti/Operating System.md

 - Isolation and protection
 - Portability of both applications and itself

 The OS serves as a **mediator** between the hardware and the application using it.
-It's who decides how to manage resources efficiently, to the context of an OS resources are CPU allocations ([[CPU multiplexing]]), [[ Kernel memory ]]([[Virtual memory]]), I/O and time.
+It's who decides how to manage resources efficiently, to the context of an OS resources are CPU allocations ([[CPU multiplexing]]), [[ Kernel memory ]]([[Virtual memory]]), [[IO devices]] and time.
 Another responsibility of the OS is **isolation**, i.e. all running applications are to be protected from other applications, for example if one application crashes, it will not bring down everything else.

 ![[OS separation.png]]